 I'm going to explain just a little bit about the "core" since I refer to it at least 100,256 times, and so many people immediately think abs.
 Like, a 6-pack.
 Please recycle that 6-pack now, that is NOT a core, many people with abs of steel can look fit on the outside but have a weak core inside.
 Why?
 Because the core consists of many layers of muscles, muscles that stabilize you and help move you, and the abs you see are only the outside layer.

-What you can see from this photo is your core is pretty much everything but your arms and legs.
-It's your back, belly, butt, and inner thighs.
+Truth: your core is pretty much everything but your arms and legs.
+It's your lower back, belly, butt, and inner thighs.
 What do these all have in common?

-- They all surround your uterus!
-Look again, If your core was a hamster ball your uterus would be the cute hamster inside.
+They all surround your uterus!
+If your core was a hamster ball your uterus would be the cute hamster inside.
 Do you think that hamster wants to be denied access to light, air, and nutrients?
 Neither does your uterus.

 Who is Katy Bowman and how does she relate to my uterus?